wang-xinyu/tensorrtx/yolov5/README.md

 - Choose the model s/m/l/x by `NET` macro in yolov5.cpp
 - Input shape defined in yololayer.h
-- Number of classes defined in yololayer.h
+- Number of classes defined in yololayer.h, **DO NOT FORGET TO ADAPT THIS, If using your own model**
 - FP16/FP32 can be selected by the macro in yolov5.cpp
 - GPU id can be selected by the macro in yolov5.cpp
 - NMS thresh in yolov5.cpp